rajewsky-lab/openst/docs/computational/pairwise_alignment.md

 the [barcoded tiles] of a sample.

 !!! warning
-    Remember that spacemake generates one file per [barcoded tile], and it will be necessary to perform [stitching of tiles] to obtain a single file with all tiles for a sample.
+    Remember that spacemake generates one file per [barcoded tile](preprocessing_sequencing.md#flow-cell-related-terms), and it will be necessary to perform
+    [stitching of tiles](preprocessing_sequencing.md#global-spatial-coordinates-tile-stitching) to obtain a single file with all tiles for a sample.

 The structure of this single file must follow the [h5ad] standard.
 In particular, we expect that there is a column under `obs` called `tile_id`, telling which tile a barcode belongs to.
 Also, we expect a column